greiginsydney/captureKNX/docs/README.md

 ## Installation & commissioning steps

-1. [prepare the topology export](/docs/step1-prepare-the-topology-export.md) - start here by exporting the topology (project file) in ETS.
+1. [Prepare the topology export](/docs/step1-prepare-the-topology-export.md) - start here by exporting the topology (project file) in ETS.

 2. [Prepare the Pi](/docs/step2-prepare-the-pi.md) shows you how to get the operating system image onto a solid state drive.